A GERIATRIC CARE MANAGER:

 Medical Management-The client's advocate will schedule doctor appointments, provide transportation to the doctor, facilitate communication between doctor, client, and family, and if appropriate monitor client's compliance to medical orders and instructions.
 Ordering medications and picking up is also available.

 Home Services and Management-Arranging for maintenance for home repairs and upkeep.
-Assessing the home for safety is also a critical need to try and prevent a fall.

 Legal-This will be discussed with the client and family and what role we might play in working with an elder law attorney.

 Financial-The client and family will determine the need for assistance in financial management and which resource will be used.
+See Daily Money Manager.

 This and more can be done.
 A plan would be established for you or your loved one's needs.
 If you believe we could be an advocate and help give your loved one the best quality of life and ease your worry, please contact us.
 Keep in mind that two resources that help in many cases are long term insurance policies and Veterans Aid and Attendance Benefits .